Archive for the 'Prayer' Category

 Jonathan Edwards was a man who believed in the absolute sovereignty of God.
 As a catalyst for America’s first and second Great Awakenings, Edwards called upon God’s people to act.
 He believed God would listen to the promptings of His people.
 Edwards called for prayer and fasting, both in secret and with one another.

 George Whitfield was used by God to shake America.
 His powerful preaching of the need to be born again was used by the Lord to bring thousands to Christ.
 God used both Whitfield and Edwards in a supernatural way in the mid-1700s.

 God used these great movements of God to further impact leaders like Charles Haddon Spurgeon, D.L.
 Moody, and William Booth.
 These men and others were shaking the world for Christ.

-Regardless of what we see with our human eyes, we must be faithful to cry out to God in our desperation, appealing to Him with all we have: God, we cry out to You with all we have and are: Give America a mighty spiritual awakening.
-Yes Lord, may You give us the third Great Spiritual Awakening in our nation’s history.
+Regardless of what we see with our human eyes, we must be faithful to cry out to God in our desperation, appealing to Him with all we have.
+God, we cry out to You with all we have and are: Wake up Your church in America!
+By Your grace give us the next great move of God in our nation.

-- Awakening Brings Evangelization: Billy Graham asked the question, Can Revival Come?
-He believed firmly that “An awakening can bring about evangelization of the world in our generation.”1 While denominations and churches try to fix their lack of genuine evangelism, they need to realize that a true spiritual awakening is the ultimate answer to this problem.
+2. Awakening Brings Evangelization: Billy Graham asked the question, “Can Revival Come?”
+He believed firmly that, “An awakening can bring about evangelization of the world in our generation.”1 While denominations and churches try to fix their lack of genuine evangelism, they need to realize that a true spiritual awakening is the ultimate answer to this problem.
 While we must equip others and practice evangelism personally, we need to believe that God can do more in a moment than we can do in a lifetime.
-This is why we must prevail in united prayer for spiritual awakening.
+This is why we must prevail in unified prayer for spiritual awakening.

-Now is the Time to Lead,
+Now is the Time to Lead and to Pray,

 To request an interview with Dr. Ronnie Floyd